r1a9c8c4/luau-guide/README.md

 Copy and pasting code over and over can be a pain.
 Functions are there to fix that!
 Functions can also be used as parameters in functions.

 Functions act like a variable except they can be called upon.
 Pretty nifty, huh?

-Trippy, right?
 If you are defining a function to be used, you can do one of 2 options.
 Either:
 ```lua
 local function nameOfFunction(nameOfParam1, nameOfParam2)